Who is an Electrical Site Incharge?

 History and Evolution of Electrical Site Incharge Role

-The role of an Electrical Site Incharge has evolved significantly alongside advancements in electrical technology and construction practices.
-In the early days of electrical installations, the focus was primarily on basic wiring and power distribution.
-As construction projects became more complex and sophisticated, the need for specialized professionals to oversee electrical work became apparent.
+The role of an Electrical Site Incharge has evolved significantly over time, mirroring the advancements in electrical technology and the increasing complexity of construction projects.
+Initially, the responsibilities were often integrated within the broader role of a general site supervisor or foreman.
+However, as electrical systems became more sophisticated and integral to building functionality, the need for a specialized role dedicated to electrical oversight became apparent.

 Early Stages: